 - 5:35 pm and after – $1 per minute per child.

-The program will be held in the cafeteria for K5 – 8th grade and in the Kindergarten Village for all K3-K4 students.
-The K3-K4 program will be housed in the K3A building (first house on the parking lot side).
+The program will be held in the cafeteria for K5 – 8th grade.
+The K3-K4 program will be housed in Gremillion Hall, Room 31.
 Everyone will have a snack and drink when they arrive.

 Students in grades 2-8 may work on homework at assigned tables in the cafeteria.
 One teacher will be assigned to the homework group for supervision and assistance (this does not mean individual tutoring).
 Students may then go outside to play on the playground supervised by the remaining teachers.
-After 4:30 p.m. they can also choose to spend some time in the computer lab.
-The discipline policy for the After-School Care program is the same as the policy for students during the school day.
-The rules are in the St. Joseph Catholic School Handbook which is distributed at the beginning of the school year.
+The discipline policy for the After-School Care program is the same as the policy for students during the school day and can be found in the St. Joseph Catholic School Parent/Student Handbook, which is distributed at the beginning of the school year.

 If you have any questions, please contact the school office by email or phone at 318-865-3585.